near/NEPs/0264-promise_gas_ratio.md

 This protocol change will allow cross-contract calls to provide a fixed amount of gas and/or adjust the ratio of unused gas to use.
 If neither is provided, it will default to using a ratio of 1 for each and no static amount of gas.
 If no function modifies this ratio, the runtime will split the unused gas evenly among all function calls.

-Currently, the API for a cross contract call looks like:
+Currently, the API for a cross-contract call looks like:
 ```rust
 let contract_account_id: AccountId = todo!();
 ext::some_method(/* parameters */, contract_account_id, 0 /* deposit amount */, 5_000_000_000_000 /* static amount of gas to attach */)